Paul Sullivan & Laura Harker round-up some spring-themed events and activities…

 Most street cafes, whether traditional or third-wave, have some kind of ‘pavement presence’ even it’s a couple of chairs or sofas outside, but some offer ‘real’ terraces that are particularly spacious and/or have a great vibe.

-It’s no coincidence that most of these places are great for breakfast, brunch and afternoon drinks – but there are also options balmy spring-time evening restaurant options too, such as Grill Royal, which has high-end steaks and memorable views across the Spree and Bode Museum, and Katz Orange, whose charming, cobbled courtyard terrace comes into its own from springtime onwards.
+Most of these places are great for breakfast, brunch and afternoon drinks, but there are also options balmy spring-time evening restaurant options too, such as Grill Royal, which has high-end steaks and memorable views across the Spree and Bode Museum, and Katz Orange, whose own charming, cobbled courtyard terrace comes into its own from springtime onwards.

 Biking, Running & Hiking

 If you’re stuck for ideas you could try our very own Three Peaks Challenge, follow our hike around the Ring Bahn, or take a self-guided architectural tour through the city.
 A stroll along the Landwehr Canal is always interesting and pleasant, as are exploratory rambles through the gorgeous Grunewald (see here for parts 1 & 2 of our guide).
-You can also find plenty of shorter trails within Berlin, many of which are also great for running.
+You can also find plenty more hiking trails within Berlin, and you can even combine some of them with drinking beer.

 The city’s flatness makes it great for cycling.
 As mentioned, there are plenty of parks within biking distance, and while the city’s lakes are not quite warm enough for skinny-dipping (unless you’re hard-core), a ride out to Tegeler See, Wannsee or the Müggelsee will take you through interesting and often pretty scenery.
 Check our photo essays on rides to Prenzlau (north) and the Spreewald (south) for some visual insights.

-For some general sight-seeing, theeasy half-day Alter Fritz route will take you around Potsdam’s historical sites.
-Or for something more challenging there’s the 334km Havel route or the epic Berlin-Copenhagen trail, all of which can be broken down into shorter stretches.
+For some general sight-seeing, you could walk to Potsdam from Wannsee—or catch a train and explore its tourist highlights and/or its off-the-beaten track sites.
+For something more challenging there’s the 371km Havel Route or the epic Berlin-Copenhagen trail, all of which can be broken down into shorter stretches.

 Day Trips & Family Outings

-The kids will love a visit to the Family Lübars farm, where they can hang out with the animals, grab a lunch at the restaurant or watch kite-surfers glide gently down the adjacent hill.
-The similarly excellent Brodowin farm (and village) is an equally charming day out with the kids – or for a fuller itinerary whisk them to Dahlem, which has a collection of high class ethnographic museums, the city’s main Botanical Gardens, and an excellent working farm (Domäne Dahlem).
+The kids will love a visit to the Alte Fasanerie, where they can interact with nature, learn about food production and do all kinds of cute workshops.
+The similarly excellent Brodowin farm (and village) is an equally charming day out with the kids; or for a fuller itinerary whisk them to Dahlem, which hosts an excellent working farm (Domäne Dahlem) and the city’s main Botanical Gardens.

 Rainy Day Activities